Experience Live Theatre At Its Best

 Ladies and gents, we’ve swapped the First Class lounge for the Surgical Safari waiting room… You’ll need more than a premed for this one!

-SNIP / TUCKED carries an age restriction of 18 and is on at Gate69 from 28 Feb until 26 May, starring Brendan van Rhyn, Christopher Dudgeon and Rudi Jansen as The Trolley Dollies.
+SNIP / TUCKED carries an age restriction of 18 and is on at Gate69 until 26 July, starring Brendan van Rhyn, Christopher Dudgeon and Rudi Jansen as The Trolley Dollies.
 It was written by Brendan van Rhyn and Christopher Dudgeon, with music direction by Melissa van der Spuy and choreographyby Sven-Eric Muller.
-Book your seats: 021-035 1627 / 071 589 2915 or visit www. http://gate69.co.za
+Book your seats: 021-035 1627 / 071 589 2915 or visit http://gate69.co.za

 Daniel Dercksen shares a few words with David Dennis, Daniel Buys and Phillip Schnetler, who stepped into the shoes of the iconic and colourful Bernadette, Mitzi/Tick and Felicia/Adam in the highly anticipated musical Priscilla Queen of the Desert The Musical.